All donations matched up to $1.5 million

 The Lucky Duck Foundation

-We apply sound business principles, a bias for action, and strategic collaborations to fund, activate and lead high-impact homelessness programs throughout San Diego County.
+We apply sound business principles, a bias for action, and strategic collaborations to fund, activate and lead programs designed to have a high and immediate impact throughout San Diego County.
 And our co-founders match all donations up to $1.5 million per year.

 Our Mission